 Your AS Level results could also help shape the predicted grades your teachers will submit as part of your university application.
-And if you have an AS qualification, and the university you’re interested in bases its entrance requirements on UCAS points, it might contribute to the total UCAS points you need.
+If you have an AS qualification, and the university you’re interested in bases its entrance requirements on UCAS points, it might contribute to the total UCAS points you need.

-Will I be at a disadvantage if I don’t take AS levels?
+Will I be at a disadvantage if I don’t take AS Levels?

 If you’re applying to university you won’t be at a disadvantage if you don’t have AS Levels.
 Universities base their entrance requirements for UK students on A Level grades and Scottish Highers, and most ask for specific grades at A Level rather than UCAS points.